dixonjonas/ai-dev-assistant/README.md

 5. **Stopping the Application**

-To stop the running Docker containers, press `Ctrl + C` in the terminal where `docker-compose up` is running.
+To stop the running Docker containers, press `Ctrl + C` in the terminal where the Docker container is running.

 To remove the containers and the network created by Docker Compose, run: